YanaStet/my-app/README.md

-# 🚀 Modern React Posts Viewer
+# 🚀 React Posts Viewer

 > A light and modern web app built to show good skills in the **React ecosystem**, **TypeScript**, and modern design methods.